Athira2199/vidya/README.md

 4.JSON files are also used for information retreival.
 ```
 ```
-This project has made use of promises for sql queries. fs module is used for file reading. formidable module is used to retrieve the uploaded files through forms.
+This project has made use of
+1.promises for sql queries.
+2.fs module is used for file reading.
+3.formidable module is used to retrieve the uploaded files through forms.
 ```